dalejn/cleanBib/README.md

 See [J. D. Dworkin, K. A. Linn, E. G. Teich, P. Zurn, R. T. Shinohara, and D. S. Bassett (2020). bioRxiv. doi: https://doi.org/10.1101/2020.01.03.894378](https://www.biorxiv.org/content/10.1101/2020.01.03.894378v1.full.pdf)

+For gender base-rates of neuroscience, see this [poll of SfN attendees from 2014-2018](https://biaswatchneuro.com/base-rates/neuroscience-base-rates/).
+Data for several subfields are available, such as audition, brain stimulation, cognitive neuro, computational neuro, computational psychiatry, neurally-inspired ML, pain, and reinforcement learning.

 For a template diversity statement .pdf and .tex, see the /diversityStatement directory.

 ## Calculating gender proportions in reference list